CCBDA-UPC/Assignments-2025/Lab02.md

 On the other hand, the **Streaming API** looks into the future: we can retrieve all posts matching our filtering criteria as they become available.
 The Streaming API is useful when we want to filter a particular keyword and download a massive amount of posts about it.
 On the other hand, REST API is useful when we want to search for posts authored by a specific user, or we want to access our timeline.

-Get the file named `BlueSky_1.py` from this repository and execute it.
+Get the file named [`BlueSky_1.py`](BlueSky_1.py) from this repository and execute it.

 **Q221: Is the data printed correctly?** Add your answers to `README.md`.

 ### Task 2.2.2: Accessing Posts
-In order to search Posts

-By default, in your response, you will only get the Tweet ID and Tweet text for each Tweet.
-If you need additional Tweet fields such as [context_annotations](https://developer.twitter.com/en/docs/twitter-api/annotations/overview), created_at (the time the post was created) etc., you can specifiy those fields using the post_fields parameter, as shown in the example below.
-Learn more about available fields [here](https://developer.twitter.com/en/docs/twitter-api/fields).
 By default, a request returns 10 Posts.
 If you want more than 10 Posts per request, you can specify that using the max_results parameter.
 The maximum Posts per request is 100.

 ```python
 def list_posts(client, handle):